straightVibing/Initial-Report/Initial Report.md

 # Objectives

-- Based of the lit review clear deficit of modelling temperature
-- Despite experimental work considering it
-- Borad aim is to modeel it
-- Specifically this means to
+From the above literature review, it is clear that there is a deficit in the papers modelling the effects of temperature on Microbial
+Fuel Cells.
+This is despite available data on the subject.
+The broad aim of the dissertation will therefore be to model the effects of temperature on these cells.
+This breaks down into the following objectives:

-- Create a model that is able to calculate the results of temperature on key design parameters, such as COD removal efficiency and power generation
+1. Produce a model that is able to calculate the effects of temperature of key design parameters of a typical MFC such as its COD removal efficiency and power generation.

-- Assess minimum viable operating temperatures and areas of concern
-- Determine expected power production at necessary levels of wastewater treatment
+2. Use said model to determine achieveable levels of wastewater treatment and power generation at lower temperatures.

+3. Assess and comment on the viability of using such a cell within the UK's wastewater management scheme.

 \begin{landscape}